michael2012z/BitBible/markdown/JPS/files/Gen.md

 18. And Jacob rose up early in the morning, and took the stone that he had put under his head, and set it up for a pillar, and poured oil upon the top of it.

-19. And he called the name of that place Beth-el,That is, The house of God. but the name of the city was Luz at the first.
+19. And he called the name of that place Beth-el,

 20. And Jacob vowed a vow, saying: 'If G-d will be with me, and will keep me in this way that I go, and will give me bread to eat, and raiment to put on,